yeslogic/prince-docs/docs/css-length-units.md

 ## Line Height Units

-Only supported by [Prince for Books](prince-for-books.md) are line height units.

 :::note
 If <code>line-height</code> is set to <code>normal</code>, then these units currently use the approximation of <code>1.2</code> instead of using the exact font-metrics.